ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 #### "Can I delete the downloads folder after installing?"
 Yes, but remember that if you need to update the list you will have to download all of the mods that have updated again.

-#### "The LS2 DynDOLOD Output fails to download."
-You'll need to download this manually and put it in your downloads folder.
-The mirror for this file can be found here: [LS2 DynDOLOD 2.4.0](https://drive.google.com/file/d/1tSWvQiXIHqgngYmoW5eUHQFerUsOP7Wo/view?usp=sharing)

 ### Gameplay Issues
 #### "The Main Quest doesn't proceed after retrieving the Dragonstone."